Skip to main content

 Vocabria (cabotegravir) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Take additional precautions to prevent HIV when used for PrEP
+Take extra steps to prevent HIV when used for PrEP

-Before starting Vocabria (cabotegravir), your provider might ask you about your potential exposure to HIV.
-These events might include recent condomless sex, or if you have a recent history of STDs.
-You'll also be asked to get an HIV test before starting this medication.
-Let your provider know if you have symptoms of HIV, including fever, feeling tired, muscle pain, and skin rash, before or during your treatment with Vocabria (cabotegravir).
+Before starting Vocabria (cabotegravir), your prescriber might ask you about any recent situations where you could have been exposed to HIV — like unprotected sex or a recent STI.
+You'll also need to take an HIV test.
+Let your prescriber know if you have symptoms of HIV, such as fever, feeling tired, muscle pain, and skin rash, either before or during treatment.

 Serious allergic reaction